WilliamBanas/WilliamBanas/README.md

 *A young developper from France who is looking for an internship as a fullstack developper or a similar job.*

-I'm currently working on a Portfolio based on **Next.js**.
+I'm currently working on an app based on SvelteKit.

-My lastest project was a photography showcase website also based on **React** for Laura Jourde photography 📷.
+My lastest project was a coaching reservation application for **Collecty'form** based on ReactJs and Express.

 ## Stack mastered: